 Sources (field survey, 2022) N=150

-The rsults in table (1) above showed that (11.7 %) of the respondents had access their marketing information from other farmers, majority (84.4 %) from traders and (3.9% ) obtained from the Extension agent.
+The results in table (1) above showed that (11.7 %) of the respondents had access their marketing information from other farmers, majority (84.4 %) from traders and (3.9% ) obtained from the Extension agent.
 This result confirms the need agricultural extension marketing to provide stakeholders with adequate information.
-(Shaun Ferris,et al, 2016) refer to A gap in the market information from the extension agent refers to a part of that market where the competitors of an enterprise are not meeting the customer’s needs and, thereby, opening up an opportunity for new business.
+(Ferris et al., 2016) refer to a gap in the market information from the extension agent refers to a part of that market where the competitors of an enterprise are not meeting the customer’s needs and, thereby, opening up an opportunity for new business.

 Table 2: Distribution of the respondents by marketing Extension needs